 Dishwashers can be somewhat complex appliances with several functions and various working parts that take their fair share of punishment.
-Whether you use your dishwasher daily or every other day, you are bound to need some fixing up sooner or later.
-Of all the possible problems, here are three of the most common dishwasher issues you’re likely to encounter.
+Whether you use your it daily or every other day, you are bound to experience some common dishwasher problems.
+Of all the possible issues, here are three of the most common dishwasher issues you’re likely to encounter.

 If your dishwasher isn’t turning on at all, it’s best to check the power supply first.
 If your power is out or if the outlet is faulty, obviously your dishwasher will not work.
 So, test all of these possible causes before calling a technician.
 Given the electrical and electronic nature of dishwashers, it stands to reason that an electronic component is faulty.
 These problems are some of the toughest to diagnose and usually require the replacement of at least one part.